geoff-va/status-bar-pass/README.md

 The most recently accessed passwords are shown in the `Recents` menu.

-The `gpg` agent is used, so if you've recently entered your decryption password you can click `Copy` or `Show` without entering anything and if it's still cached, it will succeed.
+The `gpg` agent is used, so if you've recently entered your decryption password you can click `Copy` or `Show` and if it's still cached, it will succeed.
 Otherwise it will ask you to enter the password again.

 ## Build and Development
 - Clone the repo